es-ude/data/README.md

 This will download the data from our public sciebo share into a tmp directory and extract the contents into a folder called `my_data_dir`.

+If you want to download your data again you need to delete that directory.

 ### Adding Your Data

 You need write access to our [sciebo share](https://uni-duisburg-essen.sciebo.de/s/pWPghcaiYFhz6BW).